How Long Does It Take to Rank a Blog on Google?

 What You Can Do to Speed Up the Process

-• Optimize for long-tail, low-competition keywords
+• Optimize for low-competition keywords with clear search intent

-• Improve technical SEO with schema markup, structured URLs, and faster load times
+• Improve technical SEO with structured URLs, schema markup, and faster load times

 Realistic Milestones